HanYongyi/HYY/README.md

 ---

-## 🚀 Model Availability

-The **CeramicGPT** model and related resources are available on [Hugging Face](https://huggingface.co/HanYongyi/CeramicGPT).
----

-## 📌 Open Source Roadmap

-### Commercialization Notice
+## 📌 Commercialization Notice

-The HYY project has officially entered the commercialization phase.
+The project has officially entered the commercialization phase.
 Due to intellectual property protection, compliance requirements, and ongoing industrial applications, the majority of the core assets now serve commercial use cases — including:

 - Model weight files